sadhanabom/biostat776-intro--sadhana---bom-/README.md

 -   The R Graph Gallery: The R Graph Gallery is a collection of charts including distribution, correlation, etc. It is made with the R programming language with reproducible code.
 [The R Graph Gallery](https://r-graph-gallery.com/index.html)

--   Best Trails in Maryland: I often use AllTrails to find the best hiking trails in Maryland [AllTrails](https://www.alltrails.com/us/maryland)
+-   AllTrails: I often use AllTrails to find the best hiking trails in Maryland [AllTrails](https://www.alltrails.com/us/maryland)